macropin/django-registration/docs/quickstart.rst

 **registration/activation_email.txt**

-Used to generate the body of the activation email.
+Used to generate the text body of the activation email.
 Should display a link the user can click to activate the account.
 This template has the following context: